 The Canoe Theory: A Business Success Strategy for Leaders and Associates

-“ The Canoe Theory compares an organization and its members to a canoe and its crew.
-Like canoes, businesses need every member to “paddle” together for greater success.
+The Canoe Theory compares an organization and its members to a canoe and its crew.
+Like canoes, businesses need every member to paddle" together for greater success.
 Today, more than ever, employers and employees feel disconnected from one another.
-The Canoe Theory provides solutions to difficult challenges business leaders and employees alike face and details how to bridge the gap a...
+The Canoe Theory provides solutions to difficult challenges business leaders and employees alike face and details how to bridge the gap and "paddle" to...

 The Canoe Theory